“The AIT2500 is a full function Class B+ SOTDMA AIS transponder with NMEA 0183, NMEA 2000 and USB data outputs. It is supplied with a GPS antenna.”

 The AIT2500 is a full function SOTDMA AIS transponder with NMEA 0183, NMEA 2000 and USB data outputs.
 It is also supplied with a GPS antenna and requires connection to a VHF antenna or suitable VHF-AIS antenna splitter.

-The AIT2500 the option of an AIS SART alarm which is great for use with personal AIS MOB devices.
+The AIT2500 has the option of an AIS SART alarm.
+Which is great for use with personal AIS MOB devices.

 Class B+ is a new generation of AIS functionality based on SOTDMA (self organised TMDA) messaging rather than the simpler CSTDMA (carrier sense TDMA).
 It guarantees your AIS transmission will get a time slot, even in areas of very high traffic density.
 It also specifies a 5W transmission power (compared with 2W for Class B) and a transmission rate that increases as the vessel moves faster.
-With regular Class B protocol, the transmission rate is fixed at every 30 seconds when the vessel is moving.
-It is ideal for ocean sailors requiring the best possible performance and future proof satellite tracking applications, fast power boats and smaller non-mandated commercial vessels.
-Please click here if you want to learn more about Class B+
+The transmission rate is fixed at every 30 seconds when the vessel is moving with regular Class B protocol.
+It is therefore ideal for ocean sailors requiring the best possible performance and future proof satellite tracking applications, fast power boats and smaller non-mandated commercial vessels.
+Please click here if you want to learn more about Class B+.

 “This smart NMEA to WiFi gateway allows tablets & mobile devices to connect to existing on board GPS, AIS and instrument systems.”

 “Patented zero loss technology lets you share your main VHF antenna with both the VHF and AIS.
 Compatible with transponders and receivers.”